lerebear/sizeup-action/README.md

 The default configuration that is used when no configuration file is provided can be found in [`src/config/default.yaml`](./src/config/default.yaml).

-The full specification for the configuration file is provide by the JSON schema at [`src/config/schema.json`](./src/config/schema.json).
+The full specification for the configuration file, which includes options that are not specified in the example above or in the default configuration, is provided by the JSON schema at [`src/config/schema.json`](./src/config/schema.json).

 For details about what configuration can be provided under the `sizeup` key, please see the [`sizeup-core` library's configuration guide](https://github.com/lerebear/sizeup-core#configuration).